mingyuya/Behavioral_Cloning/README.md

 | BatchNormalization| | |
 | Fully Connected | 1 fan-out | |

-#### 3. Model parameter tuning
+#### 3. Opimizer and Training Parameter

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an **adam optimizer**.
+The learning rate was setted to **0.01** and was not tunned.
+Beacause Batch Normalization layer solves Vanishing-Gradient and Bad-Initial-Value Problem

 #### 4. Appropriate training data